hannah-mazri/fem/ipaddress-tracker/README.md

 Users should be able to:

-- Get IP address and get location details
+- Get/search IP address and get location details

 ### Screenshot